Daylily-Informatics/daylily/README.md

 ## A Free, Fast(~60m) & Frugal($3.5 EC2) Multi-omics Analysis Framework
 - 30x FQ to SNVvcf at $3.50 EC2 costs, complete ~60m & process thousannds of genomes an hour
   - _PLUS_ SNV/SV calling options at other sensitivities / extensive sample + batch QC reporting / performance & cost reporting + budgeting
-  > **Note**
-  > Daylily provides a single point of contact to the myriad systems which need to be orchestrated in order to run omic analysis reproducibly, reliablay and at massive scale in the cloud. **All you need is a laptop and access to an AWS console**.
+  - Daylily provides a single point of contact to the myriad systems which need to be orchestrated in order to run omic analysis reproducibly, reliablay and at massive scale in the cloud. **All you need is a laptop and access to an AWS console**.
 After a [~90m installation](docs/install/video_guide.md), you will be ready to begin processing up to thousands of genomes an hour.

-- This code is open source and free to use(excepting the fastest pipline)!
+- Daylily is open source and free to use(excepting the fastest pipline)!
 I hope some neat tricks I deploy are of help to others [see blog](https://daylily-informatics.github.io/).

+  > **Note**
-- [Daylily Informatics](http://daylilyinformatics.com/) is available for consulting services to integrate daylily into your operations, migrate pipelines into this framework, or optimize existing pipelines.
+  > [Daylily Informatics](http://daylilyinformatics.com/) is available for consulting services to integrate daylily into your operations, migrate pipelines into this framework, or optimize existing pipelines. [daylily@daylilyinformatics.com](https://us21.list-manage.com/contact-form?u=434d42174af0051b1571c6dce&form_id=23d28c274008c0829e07aff8d5ea2e91)

 ## Managed Analysis Service
 - Daylily Informatics offers a managed service where, depending on the analyses and TAT desired, you pay a per-sample fee for results produced from the data you submit.
 The interface to send and receive data can be as straight forward as a properly permissioned S3 bucket where new fastqs are picked up, and soon afterwards, results are returned to the same bucket.
 Observability around sample/batch analysis progress will allow you to know the status of your samples.